DzakirinMD/mycms-backend/README.md

     1. For Window Powershell: ```.\bin\windows\kafka-server-start.bat .\config\server.properties```
     2. For Linux/Mac: ```bin/kafka-server-start.sh config/server.properties```
 4. Kafka broker is running at localhost:9092
+5. To list Kafka Topics:
+   1. For Window Powershell: ```.\bin\windows\kafka-topics.bat --bootstrap-server=localhost:9092 --list```
+   2. For Linux/Mac: ```bin/kafka-topics.sh --bootstrap-server=localhost:9092 --list```
-5. To delete Kafka Topic:
+6. To delete Kafka Topic:
-    1. for Linux/Mac: ```./bin/kafka-topics.sh --bootstrap-server localhost:9092 --delete --topic transaction-services```
+    1. for Linux/Mac: ```./bin/kafka-topics.sh --bootstrap-server localhost:9092 --delete --topic inhouse-transfers```
-6. To read the message in topic:
+7. To read the message in topic:
     1. For Window Powershell: ```.\bin\windows\kafka-console-consumer.bat --topic order-topics --from-beginning --bootstrap-server localhost:9092```
-    2. For Linux/Mac: ```bin/kafka-console-consumer.sh --topic transaction-services --from-beginning --bootstrap-server localhost:9092```
+    2. For Linux/Mac: ```bin/kafka-console-consumer.sh --topic inhouse-transfers --from-beginning --bootstrap-server localhost:9092```
-    3. available topics:
-        1. transaction-services
-7. Now that all the kafka service is up and running.
+8. Now that all the kafka service is up and running.
 The main() method of each microservice can be started

 <h1>ERD:</h1>